scumfrog/bitlocker-com-research/README.md

 | 790    | DoTurnOnDeviceEncryption     | No params |
 | 791    | DoTurnOffDeviceEncryption    | No params |

-Side effects are immediate and extremely sensitive — test in a disposable VM only.
+Side effects are immediate and extremely sensitive, test in a disposable VM only.

 ---